 Params

 A Kotlin Dsl has been provided for creating Parameters to store values like primitive types, collection types or domain specific types.
-This Dsl is built over abstractions like Parameter
+This Dsl is built over abstractions like Parameter, KeyType etc offered by CSW.
+Refer to the CSW doc for more information about this.

 Keys